MicrosoftDocs/msix-docs/msix-src/detect-package-identity.md

 If the API call succeeds, it means:
 1. Your desktop app is packages as an MSIX
-2. Your app is running on Windows 10, version 1709 (build 16299) or later with full MSIX support.
+2. Your app is running on Windows 10, version 1709 (build 16299) or later with full MSIX support

 ## Using GetCurrentPackageFullName( ) in Native code